 Apache ActiveMQ Artemis uses the SLF4J logging facade for logging, with the broker assembly providing Log4J 2 as the logging implementation.
-This is configurable via the log4j2.properties file found in the broker instance etc directory, which is configured by default to log to both the console and to a file.
+When the broker is started by executing the run command, this is configurable via the log4j2.properties file found in the broker instance etc directory, which is configured by default to log to both the console and to a file.
+For the other CLI commands, this is configurable via the log4j2-utility.properties file found in the broker instance etc directory, which is configured by default to log only errors to the console (in addition to the usual command output).